Battalion of Special Police Operations: In popular culture

 In 2006, the book Elite da Tropa was published.
 Written by sociologist Luiz Eduardo Soares and two BOPE officers, Major André Batista and Captain Rodrigo Pimentel, it provides a semi-fictional account of the daily routine of BOPE as well as some historical events, based on the experiences of the latter two.
 It describes BOPE as a "killing machine" and details an alleged aborted assassination attempt by some police officers on then-governor Leonel Brizola.
 The book was controversial at the time of release, and reportedly resulted in Batista being reprimanded and censored by the Military Police.

 The book has been made into a movie, Tropa de Elite (Elite Squad), directed by José Padilha (the director of Bus 174), with a screenplay by Academy Award-nominated screenwriter Bráulio Mantovani.
 In 2010 the movie gained a sequel, Elite Squad: The Enemy Within.

-Two BOPE operators make an appearance in "Tom Clancy's Rainbow Six Siege" as playable operators.
+Two BOPE operators make an appearance in Tom Clancy's Rainbow Six Siege as playable operators.
 These operators are Capitão (Captain) and Caveira (Skull).

-OPES is a Brazilian special police unit in the online first-person shooter Crossfire.
+OPES is a Brazilian special police unit in the South Korean online 2007 first-person shooter Crossfire.
 The OPES logo features a skull and a knife similar to that of the BOPE.
 The OPES were introduced with the release of the 2011 Brazilian release of the game.

 BOPE is featured on Season 1, Episode 2 of Elite World Cops, a television show hosted by former SAS soldier and author Chris Ryan.

 The UFE, one of the main antagonist factions that the protagonist Max goes up against in Max Payne 3, are based on the BOPE with many of them violating fundamental rights of civilians and using violent and lethal actions against denizens of favelas.